 If there is no embalming, how is the Funeral Service scheduled?

 EXCLUSIONS: Certain types of medical situations including Medical Examiners cases, Autopsy cases and Organ Donors MAY require special post mortem care to permit Green Burial.
 These special situations should be discussed with your Funeral Director to determine if Eco-Embalming or other procedures will be required to insure that the Green Burial service you select can be completed in a timely manner.

-Eco-Embalming using Green Burial Council approved biodegradable, natural and non-toxic fluids provides a limited or temporary delay in decomposition to permit delayed public visitation, transportations and/or services and may be an option when considering green burial.
+Eco-Embalming using Green Burial Council approved biodegradable, natural and non-toxic fluids provides a limited or temporary delay in decomposition.
+Eco-embalming may permit delayed public visitation, home vigils, transportation and/or services to be an option when considering green burial.

 NOTE: ECO-EMBALMING uses only natural, non-toxic products and thus burial in a Green Burial Section is permitted.
 (Use of traditional embalming requires that burial take place in a traditional burial section of a cemetery NOT in the Green Burial Section.)